Recording Connection student Lindsey Kappa Gets Credit on Scorpion Child Album

 Soon after Lindsey moved to Austin, Texas to be closer to her mother, who had recently relocated there.
 She then enrolled in the Recording Connection’s audio engineering program.
 After interviewing at another studio, she was ultimately paired with mentor Grammy-nominated Chris “Frenchie” Smith of The Bubble Recording Studio, known for his work with The Dandy Warhols, Slayer, The Front Bottoms, and Jet to name just a few.

-“I went to the studio, and met with Frenchie.
-Even on the phone I knew that we were a good match.
+“I went to the studio and met with Frenchie.
+Even on the phone, I knew that we were a good match.
 There’s just something about his attitude and behavior.
 He really makes you feel like things are going to be awesome.”

 Since she first started at The Bubble, Lindsey hasn’t wasted any time getting her hands dirty on just as many projects as possible.
 She recently earned an audio engineering credit for work she did on the upcoming Scorpion Child album, comb filtering the tracks to clean up the toms.
 Lindsey’s vocal abilities are in demand too.
 She even provided vocals for a song that one of the engineers was working on for a documentary.
 “He asked me if I could provide some vocals and I did one track.”
 That seems to have sealed the deal.
 Lindsey says, “The client loved them and now I’m going to sing through the entire piece.”

 But don’t let Lindsey’s artistic abilities fool you into believing her head is full of clouds.
 She has got her eye on big picture stuff.
-This singer, multi-instrumentalist, and artist is building serious audio engineering skills.
+This singer, multi-instrumentalist, and artist are building serious audio engineering skills.
 As someone who is talented in front of and behind the control board, Lindsey’s looking forward to really being able to call her own shots.
-“I would love to not only be able to sing professionally, but also go out there and say, ‘Hey, I can engineer my own stuff.’”
+“I would love to not only be able to sing professionally but also go out there and say, ‘Hey, I can engineer my own stuff.’”